 |Age||Medical / ACC without CSC*||Medical / ACC with CSC*||Medical||ACC|

-- PAYMENT EXPECTED AT TIME OF SERVICE OR ON-LINE to Ellerslie Medical Centre 12-3060-0245732-00.
-Account fees of $5 are charged at month end on unpaid invoices, and overdue accounts may be sent to a debt collection agency (debt collection fee applies).
+- PAYMENT EXPECTED AT TIME OF SERVICE and can be paid by internet banking to Ellerslie Medical Centre 12-3060-0245732-00, or by credit or debit card here (3.4% transaction fee applies).
+Overdue accounts may be sent to a debt collection agency (debt collection fee applies).

 |Repeat Prescription by phone or portal||

 |Follow up ACC dressings||

 |Steroid (Cortisone) Injection||